tsgates/arch-wiki-markdown/wiki/IBus.md

 > rxvt-unicode

-If anyone has any issues with iBus and rxvt-unicode, the following steps should solve it.
+If anyone has any issues with IBus and rxvt-unicode, the following steps should solve it.

-Add the following to your .Xdefaults (possibly not required -- try first without):
+Add the following to your ~/.Xdefaults (possibly not required, first try without):

     URxvt.inputMethod: ibus
     URxvt.preeditType: OverTheSpot

-And start ibus with:
+And start IBus with:

-      ibus-daemon --xim
+    $ ibus-daemon --xim

-If you start ibus-daemon automatically (e.g. in ~/.xinitrc or ~/.xsession) but used to use `ibus-daemon &' without the `--xim' option, make sure to kill the existing process before testing the new command.
+If you start ibus-daemon automatically (e.g. in ~/.xinitrc or ~/.xsession) but used to use ibus-daemon & without the --xim option, make sure to kill the existing process before testing the new command.

-> GTK applications
+> GTK+ applications

 Some users have had problems using Input Methods with GTK applications, because it seems that the gtk.immodules file can't be found.
-Adding
+Adding:

-     (gtk2) export GTK_IM_MODULE_FILE=/etc/gtk-2.0/gtk.immodules
+    export GTK_IM_MODULE_FILE=/etc/gtk-2.0/gtk.immodules

+for GTK+ 2, or:

-     (gtk3) export GTK_IM_MODULE_FILE=/usr/lib/gtk-3.0/3.0.0/immodules.cache
+    export GTK_IM_MODULE_FILE=/usr/lib/gtk-3.0/3.0.0/immodules.cache

-in addition to the three lines above in your $HOME/.bashrc seems to fix the problem.
+for GTK+ 3, in addition to the three lines above in your $HOME/.bashrc seems to fix the problem.

-Note:If you set it to gtk2, then you can't use gtk3 applications like gedit, if you set it to gtk3, then you can't use gtk2 applications like xfce
+Note:If you set it to GTK+ 2, then you can't use GTK+ 3 applications like gedit, if you set it to GTK+ 3, then you can't use GTK+ 2 applications like Xfce.

-> Chinese Input
+> Chinese input

-If you encounter problems when using chinese input, check your locale settting.
+If you encounter problems when using Chinese input, check your locale setting.
 For example in Hong Kong, export LANG=zh_HK.utf8.

-Note: There are large revisions after ibus1.4, you might not be able to input chinese words with ibus-pinyin or ibus-sunpinyin, which are written in C. So the solution is:
+Note:There are large revisions after IBus 1.4, you might not be able to input Chinese words with ibus-pinyin or ibus-sunpinyin, which are written in C. So the solution is to install ibus-libpinyin.

--   Install ibus-libpinyin.

-You can install ibus-libpinyin.

-To start ibus with gnome, add this in ~/.profile and restart the gnome.
+To start ibus with GNOME, add this in ~/.profile and restart the GNOME.

     export GTK_IM_MODULE=ibus
     export XMODIFIERS=@im=ibus
     export QT_IM_MODULE=ibus
     ibus-daemon -d -x

 Chinese users can refer to this page for detailed solution concerning this bug.